December 3rd, 2018 · 27 min read

-P.S.
-This is** Part 1** of a two part series.
+This is part 1 of a 2 part series.
+You can read the second part here.

 If you are a complete beginner, junior developer, or are curious about this industry, this post is for you.
-If you are an established developer, you may find some useful links in here as I list the best resources to supercharge your skills.
-I also wrote a post on how to become a senior software developer that may be useful to you.
+However, if you are an established developer, you may find some useful links in here as I list the best free resources to supercharge your skills, but I also wrote a post on how to become a senior software developer that may be more useful to you.

 If you find this post too long, you can skip over and start from the 5 Months, Step By Step Section.
 But you’ll hurt my feelings…so you know, you can live with that guilt.

 Ok you’re still here.
 Great!
 I like you already.
 Let’s keep going…

 Using only free online courses, tutorials and free tools, you can gain a valuable skill that will allow you to be employed in a great industry that is rewarding, challenging, and with a lot of options to move around the world (more on this later).
 Best part?
 You don’t need a college degree or an expensive bootcamp.

 Important note: The post may seem like a step by step guide of what to do to become a developer, but if you look closely, it is a strategy that you can apply to any sort of learning.